-The ADA Title I Coordinator is accountable to the Human Resources Director
+The ADA Title I Coordinator is accountable to Executive Director.

-Name: Jolene Blaser Email: jolene.blaser@hr.mnretirement.us Title: Human Resource Specialist 3 Phone: 651-284-7877
+Name: Annie Mueller Email: annie.mueller@hr.mnretirement.us Title: Human Resources Director Phone: 651-284-7876

-F. Americans with Disabilities Act Title II Coordinator
+E. Americans with Disabilities Act Title II Coordinator

-The Americans with Disabilities Act (ADA) Title II Coordinator is responsible ensuring the agency's compliance with the ADA Title II - Public Services, in accordance with the ADA as amended, and the Minnesota Human Rights Act.
+The Americans with Disabilities Act (ADA) Title II Coordinator is responsible for ensuring the agency's compliance with the ADA Title II - Public Services, in accordance with the ADA as amended, and the Minnesota Human Rights Act.